What is cervical cancer?

 Preventing cervical cancer

-A vaccine has been developed that prevents the types of HPV most commonly linked to cervical cancer.
+A vaccine against specific types of HPV that cause almost all cervical cancers.
 The vaccines currently available in Australia are Gardasil and Cervarix.
 Through the National Immunisation Program, most girls in Australia will receive the HPV vaccine around the age of 12.
 Since 2013, boys have also been included in the National HPV Immunisation Program because the vaccine also helps prevent some HPV-related cancers and disease that affect men.
 Find out more about the HPV vaccine here.